Master’s Programme in Visual Communication

 The selection process takes place in two stages.
 The first stage involves the assessment of the applicant's submitted assignment and statement of intent, on the basis of their ability to express themselves artistically and to adopt an investigative and reflective attitude, as well as degree of independence in expression.
 We also evaluate technical proficiency and craftsmanship.

 In the second stage, a number of applicants are invited to an interview where the applicant’s motivation for undertaking the programme, ability to reflect on their own artistic attitudes are discussed in relation to the previously submitted applicant assignment.
 Based on these criteria described, an overall assessment is finally made.
+Communicative skills within the context of visual communication are prioritised in the selection.
+Read more about artistic assessment here.

-Applicant assignment for the 2024 autumn admission
+Applicant assignment for the 2025 autumn admission

 Each applicant submits one (1) PDF file containing a maximum of ten (10) pages.
 Your portfolio must be in English and contain the following three (3) compulsory sections if it is to be considered complete.